arosenaos/arosenaos.github.io/project.md

 3) Product 3: Arkansas-Red Basin River Forecast Center (ABRFC)
 Description: Hourly gridded precipitation based on WSR-88D Nexrad radar precipitation estimates combined with rain gauge reports with extensive quality control (Fulton et al., 1998).

 The preprocessing steps involved filtering each product such that only warm season (May - September) days between 2001-2019 were extracted.
 Then, colocation between the soundings, precipitation, and soil moisture files ensured that all data used exist within a 50-kilometer radius around the ARM SGP Central Facility site.
+The colocation procedure

 Once all products were temporally and geographically filtered, missing/incomplete/physically unrealistic data were filled with NAN values.
 Then, all files were filtered such that only the files that did not contain an excessive amount of missing information remained.